zzeppozz/anaya/README.md

 * Pillow: Image processing, https://pillow.readthedocs.io/en/latest/handbook/index.html

+## Input data

+* dam images, organized by arroyo
+* directories named like xx_name, where xx is a number, and name is the
+  arroyo name
+* files named like name_yyyy-mm-dd_xxx where name is some variation of the arroyo name, and yyyy-mm-dd is the date, and xxx is the image number

+### 2023-05:

+* again, standardized names
+* found repeated images

+### 2024-01:

+* added new_dams, standardizing names, to the dams directory
+* re-ran the program

+### 2025-07

+* Track files that share a similar location, within a buffer distance of the first coordinate encountered for that

 ## Run

-dam_process.dam_map.PicMapper contains all the functions to read metadata, and read and rewrite image files.
+transform.dam_map.PicMapper contains all the functions to read metadata, and read and rewrite image files.

-tools.util contains helper functions for image proce go.py is a helper script to execute image file assessment and rewrite
+common.util contains helper functions for image processing main.py is the script to execute image file assessment and rewrite

 ## Coordinate System
  * Data is in ESPG:102713, aka ESRI:102713